Transform data in Azure Data Factory and Azure Synapse Analytics

-This article explains data transformation activities in Azure Data Factory that you can use to transform and processes your raw data into predictions and insights.
-A transformation activity executes in a computing environment such as Azure HDInsight cluster or an Azure Batch.
+This article explains data transformation activities in Azure Data Factory and Synapse pipelines that you can use to transform and process your raw data into predictions and insights at scale.
+A transformation activity executes in a computing environment such as Azure Databricks or Azure HDInsight.
 It provides links to articles with detailed information on each transformation activity.

 HDInsight Hive activity

-The HDInsight Hive activity in a Data Factory pipeline executes Hive queries on your own or on-demand Windows/Linux-based HDInsight cluster.
+The HDInsight Hive activity in a pipeline executes Hive queries on your own or on-demand Windows/Linux-based HDInsight cluster.
 See Hive activity article for details about this activity.

 HDInsight Pig activity

-The HDInsight Pig activity in a Data Factory pipeline executes Pig queries on your own or on-demand Windows/Linux-based HDInsight cluster.
+The HDInsight Pig activity in a pipeline executes Pig queries on your own or on-demand Windows/Linux-based HDInsight cluster.
 See Pig activity article for details about this activity.

 HDInsight MapReduce activity

-The HDInsight MapReduce activity in a Data Factory pipeline executes MapReduce programs on your own or on-demand Windows/Linux-based HDInsight cluster.
+The HDInsight MapReduce activity in a pipeline executes MapReduce programs on your own or on-demand Windows/Linux-based HDInsight cluster.
 See MapReduce activity article for details about this activity.

 HDInsight Streaming activity

-The HDInsight Streaming activity in a Data Factory pipeline executes Hadoop Streaming programs on your own or on-demand Windows/Linux-based HDInsight cluster.
+The HDInsight Streaming activity in a pipeline executes Hadoop Streaming programs on your own or on-demand Windows/Linux-based HDInsight cluster.
 See HDInsight Streaming activity for details about this activity.

 HDInsight Spark activity

-The HDInsight Spark activity in a Data Factory pipeline executes Spark programs on your own HDInsight cluster.
-For details, see Invoke Spark programs from Azure Data Factory.
+The HDInsight Spark activity in a pipeline executes Spark programs on your own HDInsight cluster.
+For details, see Invoke Spark programs with Azure Data Factory or Azure Synapse Analytics.

-Azure Data Factory enables you to easily create pipelines that use a published Azure Machine Learning web service for predictive analytics.
-Using the Batch Execution activity in an Azure Data Factory pipeline, you can invoke a Machine Learning web service to make predictions on the data in batch.
+The service enables you to easily create pipelines that use a published ML Studio (classic) web service for predictive analytics.
+Using the Batch Execution activity in a pipeline, you can invoke a Studio (classic) web service to make predictions on the data in batch.

-Over time, the predictive models in the Machine Learning scoring experiments need to be retrained using new input datasets.
-After you are done with retraining, you want to update the scoring web service with the retrained Machine Learning model.
+Over time, the predictive models in the Studio (classic) scoring experiments need to be retrained using new input datasets.
+After you are done with retraining, you want to update the scoring web service with the retrained machine learning model.
 You can use the Update Resource activity to update the web service with the newly trained model.

-See Use Machine Learning activities for details about these Machine Learning activities.
+See Use ML Studio (classic) activities for details about these Studio (classic) activities.

 Stored procedure activity

-You can use the SQL Server Stored Procedure activity in a Data Factory pipeline to invoke a stored procedure in one of the following data stores: Azure SQL Database, Azure SQL Data Warehouse, SQL Server Database in your enterprise or an Azure VM.
+You can use the SQL Server Stored Procedure activity in a Data Factory pipeline to invoke a stored procedure in one of the following data stores: Azure SQL Database, Azure Synapse Analytics, SQL Server Database in your enterprise or an Azure VM.
 See Stored Procedure activity article for details.